Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Relation between spatial road features and traffic variables

 In this section, we provide several figures with the weekly dynamics of target variables for different road subsets depending on their static attributes and discuss how various spatial road features can affect the traffic volume and speed.

-In Figure \ref{fig:targets-dynamics-limit}, we show the weekly dynamics of target variables for a subset of road segments with $\texttt{speed\_limit} \geq 90 \,km/h$ and for all other roads, excluding those with unknown value of this feature.
-It can be seen that, on the roads with different speed limits, both traffic volume and traffic speed can vary significantly.
+In Figure \ref{fig:targets-dynamics-limit}, we show the dynamics of target variables across the roads with a specific value of the \texttt{speed\_limit} feature (in our case, we use the subset with $\texttt{speed\_limit} = 90 \,km/h$ for both datasets).
+It can be seen that, on the roads with different speed limits, both traffic volume and traffic speed can vary significantly, as particular speed limit values can impose a notable restriction on the permitted traffic speed.

-Figure \ref{fig:targets-dynamics-crosswalk} presents the weekly target dynamics for the road subsets having different values of the \texttt{ends\_with\_crosswalk} feature.
+The next Figure \ref{fig:targets-dynamics-crosswalk} presents the target dynamics for the road subsets with different values of the \texttt{ends\_with\_crosswalk} feature.
 When moving on the roads that end with crosswalks, drivers have to slow down their vehicle in order to let pedestrians pass, which significantly affects the average traffic speed registered on such roads and makes it much lower on average.

-In Figure \ref{fig:targets-dynamics-condition}, we show the dynamics of target variables for the subsets of roads that have different values of the \texttt{is\_in\_poor\_condition} feature.
+In Figure \ref{fig:targets-dynamics-condition}, we show the dynamics of targets variables for the subsets of roads that have different values of the \texttt{is\_in\_poor\_condition} feature.
 If a road is in poor condition, drivers have to move on it more carefully and keep speed low in order to avoid any accidents.
 At the same time, there are not so many such roads in both cities, so traffic volume on the roads with normal condition is much higher on average.

 Figure \ref{fig:targets-dynamics-paved} presents the target dynamics for the roads with different value of the \texttt{is\_paved} feature.
 The movement on paved roads is more convenient and fast, which leads to higher traffic speed on average.
-Also, since pavement is standard in road construction nowadays, the majority of roads in both cities have it, and most traffic appears on paved roads.
+Also, since pavement is a standard in road construction nowadays, the majority of roads in both cities have necessary surface, and most traffic volume is distributed exactly over paved roads.

-In Figure \ref{fig:targets-dynamics-length}, we show the dynamics of target variables across the roads with different values of the \texttt{length} feature.
-It is natural that on longer roads, drivers can afford moving with higher speed, in contrast to short roads that can connect different crossroads and crosswalks and may require to often slow down the vehicle.
+In Figure \ref{fig:targets-dynamics-length}, we show the dynamics of targets variables across the roads with different values of the \texttt{length} feature.
+It is natural that on longer roads, drivers can afford moving on higher speed, in contrast to short roads that can connect different crossroads and crosswalks and may require to constantly slow down the vehicle.
 Moreover, since longer roads cover greater distance and typically connect locations with different logistic purpose in the larger city of \texttt{city-traffic-L}, they tend to carry more traffic volume.